 A Military Spouse’s Soft Skills Are Rock-Solid

-Many recruiters would rather hire someone with strong soft skills than a candidate with the hard, technical skills required for job, reasoning that candidates who are the right fit culturally can be taught certain hard skills and molded to fit a number of roles.
-A 2017 joint study from Boston College, Harvard, and the University of Michigan suggested that soft skills training in areas like problem solving and communication increases productivity and retention by 12 percent, with a 250 percent ROI.
+Many recruiters would rather find employees with strong soft skills, reasoning that candidates who are the right fit culturally can be taught certain hard skills and molded to fit a number of roles.
+A joint study from Boston College, Harvard, and the University of Michigan suggested that soft skills training in areas like problem solving and communication increases productivity and retention by 12 percent, with a 250 percent ROI.

 If there are gaps in your resume, consider using a format that showcases your soft skills, including resiliency, adaptability and how you’ve successfully handled problems.
 If you’ve done significant volunteer work you have undoubtedly employed a variety of soft skills that could translate into sales, management, marketing, event planning, and administration.